 - Community building experiences are offered to students (and faculty) with similar academic, personal, and professional interests

-- A summer research program provides students the opportunity to work closely with a faculty mentor during the summer
+- A summer research program provides students the opportunity to work closely with a faculty mentor during the summer, when applicable.

 - Scholars receive quarterly and summer research stipends (scholars only)